zqad/simplediskimage/README.md

 Future
 ======
 - Configurable alignment, defaulting to 1MiB
-- Optional cleaning ("always", "not on error", "never")
 - Proper naive `copy_file_range` function, using `dup()`
 - Integrated and automated tests
 - GPT for sfdisk partitioner